Listening Post

 Listening Post stores your data on your machine, where it belongs, and exports to local files, in formats you can work with.
 You share to scrobbling services rather than fully rely on them.

-Because, and this is the important part: We shouldn't have to ask external services for our own damn data.
+Because, and this is important: We shouldn't have to ask external services for our own damn data.
 With LP, our listening history is ours from the start, and we decide what we want to do with it. #DigitalSovereignty

 Sounds Good?
 Allow Me To Keep In Touch.